mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Describe the charge/discharge cycle of inductor and capacitor.

 ### Controls/Stability
 - What does stability refer to in a buck?
+What happens when a buck is stable/unstable/marginally stable?
 - What type of system is the output LC filter?
 - How do inductor/capacitor values impact stability?
 - Explain different control topologies.
 - What's the difference between voltage-mode and current-mode control?
 Why are they often both implemented simultaneously?
 - What is slope compensation and when is it needed? (what kinda person asks undergrads this?)
 - Explain subharmonic oscillation.
+- Explain what happens during a load transient event.
 - How is transient response characterized?
-- Explain what happens during a load transient event.
 - What is a feedforward capacitor?
 When is it needed?

 ### Multiphase Buck Converters
 - What is a multiphase buck converter?